bencevans/throwandtell/README.md

 Automated Error Reporter.
 Bots, Servers, Monkeys... can automatically open an Issue on [GitHub](https://gihub.com) containing the error's message, stack trace, and any other data may want to fix the bug.

-## Usage

 This Repo provides the software that acts as a middle-man between your app and GitHub API.

-The ThrowAndTell API Docs can be found at ./docs/api/v1.md
+The ThrowAndTell API Docs can be found at [./docs/api/v1.md](https://github.com/bencevans/throwandtell/blob/master/docs/api/api/v1.md)

 ## API Clients